 1) The Office of Academic Affairs is charged with working with each institution in the selection process.
 Each institution within the A&M System is required to use the applications available at the following links to solicit applicants for the position of student regent.

-2) November 1 or sooner, the student government at each A&M System Member university and the Health Science Center “shall solicit applicants for appointment to the next regular term of the position of student regent.”
+2) November 1 or sooner, the student government at each A&M System Member university “shall solicit applicants for appointment to the next regular term of the position of student regent.”
 This regular term will be from June 1, 2015 through May 31, 2016.

-3) January 1 or sooner, the student government at each A&M System Member university and the Health Science Center shall: a) “select five applicants as the student government’s recommendation for the position of student regent;” and b) send the applications of such applicants to the chancellor of the A&M System.
+3) January 1 or sooner, the student government at each A&M System Member university: a) “select five applicants as the student government’s recommendation for the position of student regent;” and b) send the applications of such applicants to the chancellor of the A&M System.